Philip Jeyaretnam: Boards and memberships

 Jeyaretnam served an 11-year term as a member of the Public Service Commission and currently serves as a member of the Presidential Council for Minority Rights.
 He served as the Chairman of Maxwell Chambers from 2010 to 2020, for which public service he received the Public Service Star in 2021.
 Prior to becoming a judge, he was a member of the SIAC Regional Panel of Arbitrators.
 In July 2005, Jeyaretnam was appointed as a board member of the Singapore National Kidney Foundation by the Minister for Health to help restore proper governance and public trust.
 He is a former president of the Law Society of Singapore, and was Founding Chairman of the Society of Construction Law from 2002 to 2004.

 Jeyaretnam used to chair the board of trustees for the nonprofit arts group the Practice Performing Arts School founded by Kuo Pao Kun.
 In his view, the arts are as important as any other elements in the growth of a society.
 Writers, artists, composers, directors – whom he terms "ideas people" – are needed for a lively arts scene and that more should be done to encourage new ideas from artists.
 He also called for greater support from the private sector for "the serious arts", since the popular arts are commonly "funded by the market and community organisations".

 Personal life

 Jeyaretnam is the son of J. B. Jeyaretnam, a prominent opposition politician in Singapore who often clashed with leaders of the governing People's Action Party (PAP).
-His older brother, Kenneth Jeyaretnam, is the secretary-general of the opposition Reform Party.
+His older brother, Kenneth Jeyaretnam, was the secretary-general of the opposition Reform Party from 2009 until his death in 2026.

 Jeyaretnam married actress Cindy Sim, an ethnic Chinese, in 1988 and they have three children together, Quentin, Tristan and Miranda.
 They divorced in 2013.